oliverjam/jaredhill-v2/src/blog/shitty-vegan-less-shitty.md

 Using colour to convey meaning isn’t accessible design, and my solution to this originally was to create a *colourblind mode*, which, whilst thoughtful, is not how I would tackle this nowadays.
 Accessibility shouldn’t be an optional extra.
 I want to make sure that my designs are accessible by default, even if it’s harder to do.
 So let’s add the little emojis used on the diet logging screen to each logged day.

 It makes the interface more visually busy but solves the problem.
 A worthy trade-off.

+I'll also add a little prompt that can appear towards the end of the day for the user, reminding them to log their diet:

 ![The home screen, with and without the diet log prompt.](https://cdn-images-1.medium.com/max/6672/1*OtqWS2ckNz1Eo8s1ObxEVw.png)